diogenesjf/Gamification-1/README.md

 2. Gaël Jobin gael.jobin@master.hes-so.ch
 3. Thomas Moegli thomas.moegli@master.hes-so.ch

+## Changelog

+Since the first presentation, we've done some modifications and improvement (due to our Technical POC project and professor comments), listed below :

+* Integration of application notion and security checks for the whole entities (only with application id, an application has no secret for the moment).
+* Add remote access to the services.
+* Split into two main projects : a jar packaged library and the web application.
+* The APIary document has been updated, completed and is now more comprehensive.

 ## Codes and projects structure

 To get a working copy of the current version of our code, simply clone it with Git: